 The liver is the principal site of xenobiotic metabolism immediately after their absorption from the gastrointestinal tract.
-The liver also has the highest supply of biotransformation enzymes of all organs in the body and therefore, has a key role in xenobiotic detoxification and protection against chemical toxicity (Testa and Kramer, 2007; Parkinson and Ogilvie, 2008).
+The liver also has the highest supply of biotransformation enzymes of all organs in the body and therefore, has a key role in xenobiotic detoxification and protection against chemical toxicity (Parkinson and Ogilvie, 2008).
 From the results, with an exception to aldolase activities in all the organs studied, all hepatic glycolytic and mitochondrial metabolizing enzymes showed decreased activities when compared with control.

-IBD has been demonstrated to be associated with extra intestinal manifestations (Bernstein et al., 2001; Trikudanathan et al., 2014; Bernstein et al., 2005; Mendoza et al., 2005) and of which hepatobiliary manifestations is one of the most common (Mendoza et al., 2005).
-It has been reported that hepatobiliary manifestations are most commonly associated with ulcerative colitis than crohn"s disease (Mendoza et al., 2005; Venkatesh et al., 2011).
+IBD has been demonstrated to be associated with extra intestinal manifestations (Mendoza et al. 2005; Trikudanathan et al. 2014) and of which hepatobiliary manifestations is one of the most common (Mendoza et al. 2005).
+It has been reported that hepatobiliary manifestations are most commonly associated with ulcerative colitis than crohn"s disease (Mendoza et al. 2005; Venkatesh et al. 2011).
 This may be parallel with pathophysiological changes seen with IBD including Cholelithiasis, portal vein thrombosis and hepatic abscess.
 According to a study published in 2019 by American Gastoenterological Association, the prevalence of non-alcholic liver diseases in patient with ulcerative colitis was more than double of the general population (Navaneethan, 2014).